mlfpm/deepof/docs/source/index.rst

    # after installing poetry and cloning the DeepOF repository, just run
    poetry install # from the main directory

+**NOTE**: installation via pip is at the moment not compatible with Apple Silicon.
+If you'd like to install DeepOF on such machines, please use either poetry or Docker.
+You should also install hdf5 using `homebrew <https://brew.sh/>`_, as described in `this <https://github.com/mlfpm/deepof/issues/15>`_ issue.

 What you need
 -------------
 DeepOF relies heavily on DeepLabCut's output.
 Thorough tutorials on how to get started with DLC for pose estimation can be found `here <https://www.mousemotorlab.org/deeplabcut>`_.
 Once your videos are processed and tagged, you can use DeepOF to extract and annotate your motion-tracking time-series.
 While many features in DeepOF can work regardless of the set of labels used, we currently recommend using videos from a top-down perspective, and follow a set of labels equivalent to the ones shown in the figure below.
-A pre-trained model capable of recognizing **C57Bl6** and **CD1** mice can be downloaded from `our repository <https://gitlab.mpcdf.mpg.de/lucasmir/deepof/tree/master/models>`_.
+Pre-trained models following this scheme, and capable of recognizing either **C57Bl6** mice alone, or **C57Bl6** and **CD1** mice can be downloaded from `our repository <https://datashare.mpcdf.mpg.de/s/DKg0jd7YYqnyQv9>`_.

 .. image:: _static/deepof_DLC_tagging.png
    :width: 400